HITRUST Certification Cost Guide 2025–2026: e1, i1, and r2 Full Breakdown

 1. HITRUST Inheritance

 If your infrastructure is hosted on AWS, Microsoft Azure, or other HITRUST-authorized cloud providers, you may be eligible to inherit pre-assessed controls from those providers.
 This directly reduces external assessor scope and fees.
 HITRUST Inheritance reduced assessor hours by 14% on r2 and 23.4% on i1 in 2024.
-IHS maps your infrastructure to Inheritance eligibility before scoping begins — this step alone can reduce assessor fees by $10,000–$50,000 depending on your environment.
+IHS maps your infrastructure to Inheritance eligibility before scoping begins — this step alone can meaningfully reduce assessor fees depending on your environment.

 2. GRC Automation Tooling